imrafaelmerino/json-values/docs/README.md

 **Parsing a string and the schema of the array is known:**

 In this case, like parsing objects with a schema, the best and fastest option is to use a spec to do the parsing.
-We'll also talk about this option later.
+We'll also talk about this option later when I introduce json-spec.

-**Creating and empty arran and adding new elements eith the methods _append_ and _prepend_:**
+**Creating and empty array and adding new elements with the methods _append_ and _prepend_:**

 ```java